Two political rivals – back in the old days when such people could “sup with their enemies…”

 Re: “Fuhgeddaboudit!!”
 That site noted, “‘Fuhgeddaboudit’ seems to have become a pop cultural meme around the time of the 1997 film Donnie Brasco.”
 The image to the left of the paragraph featuring the quote is courtesy of Donnie Brasco (1997) – IMDb.

 Re: Today’s gridlock.
 See for example Gridlock in Congress?
 It’s probably even worse than you think (Washington Post), Political gridlock: Unprecedentedly dysfunctional, (The Economist), and Political Gridlock – Huffington Post.

 Re: “Situation normal.”
-See Military slang – Wikipedia, the free encyclopedia.
+See Military slang – Wikipedia.

 The Donald Trump image is courtesy of businessinsider.com/donald-trump-has-been-fired.